All-purpose lightweight individual carrying equipment: Modifications

-The typical individual existence load consists of items other than those in the individual fighting load which are required to sustain or protect the infantry rifleman, which may be necessary for the infantry rifleman's increased personal and environmental protection, and which the infantry rifleman normally would not carry.
-When possible, the individual existence load items are transported by means other than man-carry.
-Otherwise both the fighting and existence loads are carried by the infantry rifleman.
-Individual existence load items are usually carried in the field pack.

 History and development

-The All-Purpose Lightweight Individual Carrying Equipment is the end result of the LINCLOE (Lightweight Individual Clothing And Equipment) program that began in 1965 and terminated with the adoption of the ALICE system on 17 January 1973.
+The ALICE system is the result of the LINCLOE (lightweight individual clothing and equipment) program that began in 1967, and terminated with the adoption of the ALICE system on 17 January 1973.
 The goal of the individual equipment portion of the LINCLOE program was to develop a lightweight load-carrying system in an effort to lighten a combat soldier's overall load.

 1965–1967

+Improvement studies

-Based principally on the conclusions and recommendations of A Study To Reduce The Load Of The Infantry Combat Soldier, 1962 and A Study To Conserve Energy Of The Combat Infantryman, 1964, the army established a Quantitative Material Requirement (QMR) in 1965 calling for the development of LINCLOE.
+Based principally on the conclusions and recommendations of A Study To Reduce The Load Of The Infantry Combat Soldier, 1962 and A Study To Conserve Energy Of The Combat Infantryman, 1964, the Army established a Quantitative Material Requirement (QMR) in 1965 calling for the development of LINCLOE.